bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/collaboratory/mod3/module3_lab.md

 <img src="../../../resources/Putty_Data_Options.png" alt="Putty Data Options" class="center">

 * In the left hand categories, in the Connection category next to SSH click on the **+**.
 Click on Auth.
-In the private-key file for authentication field, hit browse and find your private key.
+In the private-key file for authentication field, hit browse and find your private key, the file you downloaded previously.

 <img src="../../../resources/Putty_Auth_Options.png" alt="Putty Auth Options" class="center">